opalj/JCG/general_expressions/README.md

   - ExpressionEvaluator
 3. Declaration of native methods.
   - Constant
-4. Native method implemented in present C code and called
+4. Native method implemented in present C code and called.
   - NativeAddExpression
   - ExpressionEvaluator
+5. New NullPointerException with 'throw null' statement.
+  - ExpressionEvaluator
-4. Exceptions affecting call graph.
+6. Exceptions affecting call graph.
   - DecrementExpression
-5. Generics using wildcard typing and type erasures stemming from that.
+7. Generics using wildcard typing and type erasures stemming from that.
   - ExpressionEvaluator$ParameterizedEvaluator
-6. Arrays break type security and prevent further execution.
+8. Arrays break type security and prevent further execution.
   - ExpressionEvaluator
-7. Classes implementing Serializable without serialization or deserialization in the application class.
+9. Classes implementing Serializable without serialization or deserialization in the application class.
   - Constant
-8. Classes implementing Externalizable without serialization or deserialization in the application class.
+10. Classes implementing Externalizable without serialization or deserialization in the application class.
   - AltConstant